Listening to the voice of Lancastrians in new play touring the county now

-REVIEW: Lancastrians, Lancashire Junction 8 Theatre, presented in association with The Dukes, Lancaster, at Chorley Town Hall April 16 - 20 and touring.
+Lancastrians, Lancashire Junction 8 Theatre, presented in association with The Dukes, Lancaster, at Chorley Town Hall April 16 - 20 and touring

 What does being Lancastrian mean?
 What could it mean if you lived elsewhere in the county?